 In his work for Ukrainska Pravda, Sheremet commented on political developments in Ukraine, Russia, and Belarus.
 In the weeks before his murder, he had written about Ukrainian volunteer battalion fighters’ joining criminal gangs after leaving the militias, petty corruption among police in Belarus, alleged corruption among Ukrainian government officials and police, and the work of Russian government propagandists.

 Sheremet was originally from Belarus.
 He was producer and anchor of a weekly news and analysis show called Prospekt on Belarus state TV’s Channel 1 for a year, until President Aleksandr Lukashenko’s government ordered it off the air in April 1995.

 In 1995, Sheremet began working for the Russian broadcaster ORT, and that year won the Belarus PEN Center’s Adamovich Prize as best television reporter in Belarus.
 He edited independent Belarussian newspaper Belarusskaya Delovaya Gazeta.
 In 1997, Belarussian authorities jailed him for three months in connection to his reporting, and stripped him of his citizenship in 2010.

-In an October 18, 2016, interview with the news agency Ukrinform, Ukraine’s deputy police chief, Vadim Troyan said, “Definitely, there has been progress” in the case, but did not provide further details on the grounds that it could harm the investigation.
+In an October 18, 2016, interview with the news agency Ukrinform, Ukraine’s deputy police chief, Vadim Troyan said, “Definitely, there has been progress” in investigating Sheremet’s killing, but did not provide further details on the grounds that it could harm the investigation.